jberkel/sms-backup-plus/README.md

   * MMS backup support (since `1.1`), only available on Android 2.x

-  * Call log backup (since `1.2`), with Google Calendar integration (since `1.3.`)
+  * Call log backup (since `1.2`), with Google Calendar integration (since `1.3.`) and restore (since `1.4`).

-  * Faster backups.
-SMS Backup+ saves around 30% of data transferred by avoiding Base64 encoding of emails.

   * Batch size limits removed.

   * Works with any IMAP server (but defaults to Gmail).

-Tested with Android 1.5 - 2.2.
+Tested with Android 1.5 - 2.3.

 SMS Backup+ is available for free in the market, there will never be a pro / paid version.

 [![][FlattrButton]][FlattrLink] But if you like the app you can flattr it ([flattr it ??][WhatisFlattr]).
+There is also the possibility to donate via PayPal from within the application (Menu - About, then hit the PayPal button).
+Some people make money with my work by putting it as a paid app on the market, so I really appreciate your support.

 ## <a name="usage">Usage</a>